Scared, Angry and Locked Down, Wuhan Residents Speak Up

 On making the choice to flee or stay in Wuhan:

-On Twitter, Siwen described fleeing Wuhan as “a night of horror” and expressed anger at the “shameless” authorities who closed down the city at night.
+On social media, Siwen described fleeing Wuhan as “a night of horror” and expressed anger at the “shameless” authorities who closed down the city at night.
 Here are some responses to his decision that encapsulate the debate over staying or fleeing.

-Many expressed support for Siwen’s decision to fly out with his grandmother and in-laws.

 Others took aim at Siwen.
 “I hope you die fast.
 Don’t infect others everywhere,” said one.
 Another asked “You want to contribute to the spread of the epidemic?”